deeheber/danielle-heberling-dot-xyz/content/blog/blog-ci-cd/index.md

 > Photo by <a href="https://unsplash.com/@dancristianpaduret?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Dan Cristian Pădureț</a> on <a href="https://unsplash.com/photos/XC7lc8biINg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## Goals
-In 2018, I set out to create this blog.
-Medium and other hosting providers existed; however, I wanted to have more control over ownership of my content.
+In 2018, I set out to create [this blog](https://www.danielleheberling.xyz/).
+Medium and other hosting providers existed; however, I wanted to have more control and ownership of my content.
 To me, it's fine to syndicate blog posts to other places for more reach, but I wanted my own space on the internet.

 I also had the other following goals in mind:
 1. Low maintence